CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

-This will trigger the creation of the output folder `<LOCAL CLONED REPOSITORY>/output/` if it does not already exist.
+This will trigger the creation of the output folder `<LOCAL CLONED REPOSITORY>/output/` if it does not already exist, followed by execution of the pipeline.
+All output and log files will be saved to the output folder.
 See below for information about the contents of the output folder.

 What LDA, and hence this pipeline, does